perriera/cpp_starter/README.md

 ## Changelog.md & include/version.hpp
 Remember, when you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
 For example, in your version.hpp will look something similiar to the following but all referenced to CPP_STARTER will be changed to cpp_starter

+**Recommended**: Inside your Github.com for your project, whenever you add a new tag, go the distance and make it a *release* as well.
+Just go to your project on Github, select **tag**.
+Once the tags page is displayed left mouse click on the three dots you see for the newly added tag and select "Create Release"

 ## CPM Optimization
 > Note: Be sure to have the desired **VERSION** of perrier/extras specified in the **VERSION** keyword of the CPMAddPackage specification, (in your CMakeLists.txt).
 Also, to optimize CPM support on your projects be sure to set the CPM_SOURCE_CACHE environment variable for shared CPM libraries.
 Typically you would add this to your `.bashrc` script.
 With this environment variable set, the CPM package manager will not need to reload after successive build/ directory resets, (aka. `rm -rf build`).